NamReact/To-do-list2.0/README.md

 - Project management function is not implemented yet although some bases are already coded in (add project button, project bubble in the left navigation bar...)

-- Once project management is implemented, automaticaaly add tasks to the to do list depending on the assigned tasks through projects.
+- Once project management is implemented, automatically add tasks to the to do list depending on the assigned tasks through projects.

 - Chat function.